Impact of Russia's invasion of Ukraine on the port of Rotterdam

 How many Ukrainian ships come to Rotterdam every year?

-In 2021, no Ukrainian ships came to Rotterdam.
+No Ukrainian ships have come to Rotterdam in 2021.
 And none this year either.

 How many containers are shipped between Russia and Rotterdam?